trampgeek/moodle-qtype_coderunner/README.md

 As explained above, the Twig syntax {{ STUDENT\_ANSWER | e('py') }} results
 in the student's submission
-being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslash.
+being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslasthat includes h.
 The python escaper e('py') is just one of the available escapers.
 Others are:

  1. e('java').
 This prefixes single and double quote characters with a backslash